epfl-ada/ada-2023-project-jellyfish401/README.md

 ## Methods

 ### Data cleaning and wrangling
-To analyse the Wikispeedia dataset, several dataframes are created to extract the necessary data from the Wikispeedia dataset.
-Then those dataframes are populated with additional data from the UN datasets, such as region (17 different categories), economic classification (4 different categories) and their population size.
-To be consistent with the Wikispeedia dataset, the additional data reflects the status between 2012 to 2014.
-Special attention had to be paid to the fact, that for several countries the UN uses different names, than Wikipedia.
-Additionally some countries like Taiwan are not recognized by the UN.
-Since we analyze the Wikispeedia dataset, we convert the names in the UN dataframes to those used in Wikipedia and add additional information for e.g. Taiwan on our own.
+To analyze the Wikispeedia dataset, several dataframes are created to extract the necessary information.
+These dataframes are then augmented with additional data from the UN datasets, including region (17 different categories), economic classification (4 different categories), and population size.
+For consistency with the Wikispeedia dataset, this additional data reflects the status from 2012 to 2014.
+Special attention was required due to the fact that the UN uses different names for several countries compared to Wikipedia.
+Additionally, some countries, such as Taiwan, are not recognized by the UN.
+As we analyze the Wikispeedia dataset, we adjust the names in the UN dataframes to match those used in Wikipedia and independently add additional information for countries like Taiwan.

 ### Statistical analysis